Donation is welcomed https://paypal.me/VirtualTourCreatorMy?locale.x=en_US

 Stepped moulding & Plinth

 We see Stepped moulding Crown on the pillar and similar repetition on the mid moulding.
-As though resting on square stepped plinth.
-The square is designed as of wooden paneling.
+As though resting on a square stepped plinth.
+The square is designed as of wooden panelling.

 The Niche or Mihrab is facing towards Mekah.
 The Mihrab is Horseshoe arched flanked by engaged smooth Doric column at wall moulding level.

 Mimbar or Pulpit

 The Pulpit or Mimbar, this where the Khatib or Imam (The lead person for prayer) of the mosque will step up and give the sermons especial Friday sermon.
 This Mimbar is very unique it was built in the year of 1928 by Master Craftsman from Penang Tuan Haji Mohamed Sopian und the instruction of 12th Panglima Kinta Che Wan bin Muhamad Yusuff.
 Tuan Sopian is also have built the Royal Palace Istana Kenangan in 1926 for the Sultan of Perak.
 This Palace built in Malaya Traditional Architecture.